-- 1. Major proportion of the populations, (Jordan: 34% < 14 years) - 2.
+- Major proportion of the populations, (Jordan: 34% <14 years) - 2.
 A child is dependant on adults for optimal development and survival. - 3.
-Critical years of life: biologic immaturity (immunity): Irisk of infectious diseases and rapid growth and development (e.g. brain). - 4.
-Childhood illness contribute significantly to the burden of disease worldwide. - 5.
+Critical years of life: biologic immaturity (immunity): risk of infectious diseases and rapid growth and development (e.g. brain). - 4.
+Childhood illness contribute substantially to the global burden of disease. - 5.
 Majority of child deaths are preventable and treatable. - 6.
-Societal Progress: Children's health is a key indicator of a society's development.
+A good measure of societal development.